studiographene/SGSchemaSync/README.md

 1.  **Run `pnpm sg-schema-sync ...`**
     This generates `functions.ts` and `hooks.ts` (if `generateHooks:true`) containing factories in tag-specific subdirectories under your output path.
 2.  **Create or Complete your Requester Adapter:**
-    *   If using `scaffoldRequesterAdapter: true` (default) and the file specified by `customRequesterAdapterPath` (default: `src/api/sgClientSetup.ts`) doesn't exist, `sg-schema-sync` will create a scaffold file for you.
+    *   If using `scaffoldRequesterAdapter: true` (default) and the file specified by `customRequesterAdapterPath` (default: `sgClientSetup.ts` - placed inside your main output directory) doesn't exist, `sg-schema-sync` will create a scaffold file for you.
 This scaffold will include TODOs, a template for the adapter function, and commented-out imports and example instantiations for all your generated API tags and their operations.
-    *   Open this file (e.g., `src/api/sgClientSetup.ts` or your custom path).
+    *   Open this file (e.g., `<output_dir>/sgClientSetup.ts` or your custom path).
 You **must** complete the TODOs: implement the `myCustomSGSyncRequester` function to call your project's existing API request function (mapping options and responses), and then uncomment and verify the import statements and factory instantiations for the APIs you wish to use.
     *   If the file already exists, or if scaffolding is disabled, you'll need to manually create or update it to import the factories and instantiate them with your custom `SGSyncRequester` implementation.

     ```typescript